Table of Contents

 Arbab Niaz Stadium – Peshawar – 35,000

 The largest cricket ground in Pakistan is the Arbab Niaz Stadium in Peshawar.
 Opened in 1984, it has a capacity that can reach up to 35,000.
-The venue hosted its first international game in November of that year as Pakistan played India in a One Day International.
+The venue hosted its first international game in November of that year as Pakistan played old rivals India in a One Day International.

 In regards to test cricket, it would be another 11 years before the Arbab Niaz saw an international red ball match.
 This time, Sri Lanka were the opposition for a test that took place in September 1995.